kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

   ssl-protocols: SSLv2
 ```

+Please note that the name of the ConfigMap needs to be the name that the Controller deployment is looking for.
+For example if using the Helm release, `helm get <your release name>` will print the yaml of the release.
+There should be a `--configmap` argument that shows what the ConfigMap name should be.

 !!!
 Important
     The key and values in a ConfigMap can only be strings.
     This means that we want a value with boolean values we need to quote the values, like "true" or "false".